China warns of war in case of move toward Taiwan independence

 “China and Cambodia have in the past carried out positive exchanges and cooperation on military drills, personnel training and logistics,” he said.
 “This kind of cooperation does not target any third party.”

+Taiwan’s Mainland Affairs Council said later in a statement that Beijing’s “provocative behavior ... seriously violated the peace principle in international laws and relations, challenging regional safety and order”.

+“We urge Beijing authorities to renounce irrational, malicious acts such as the use of force, and to improve cross-strait relations and handle issues including Hong Kong rationally, so that it can be a responsible regional member,” it said.

-Reporting by Michael Martina; Editing by Robert Birsel and Clarence Fernandez
+Reporting by Michael Martina; Additional reporting by Yimou Lee in TAIPEI; Editing by Robert Birsel and Clarence Fernandez